 Renewing the Residence Permit

 A student’s first residence permit is valid for one or two years.
 The permit must then be renewed.
 The Finnish Immigration Service (Migri) will grant you an extended permit if the requirements for granting you your previous residence permit still exist.
 For more information see the Migri website and the Migri pdf info sheet.
-Please note that these instructions deal with students’ residence permit only.
+Please note that these instructions deal with Bachelor and Master students’ residence permit only.
+Doctoral students should consult the new instructions given by Migri in late 2018.

 You need to apply for an extended permit